 The city of St. Joseph had secured its share of dollars of matching federal funding with an earlier bond issue that also paid for the construction of several fire stations, and a new police station.
 Phil Welch, the Mayor of St. Joseph, from 1936-1946, and later became a congressman, had led that victorious effort.

-The Stadium was built in 1939 as a WPA project at a cost of more then $100,000 and dedicated to the Mayor of St. Joseph at the time- Phil Welch.
+The Stadium was built in 1939 as a WPA project at a cost of more then $100,000 and dedicated to the Mayor of St. Joseph, Phil Welch, in 1964.
 Lehr Construction Co. of St. Joseph was the general contractor for the stadium.
 The reported capacity was 4,277.
-The stadium had been built in just 10 weeks.
+The stadium had been built in just 10 weeks, but was not ready for opening day.
+Opening day was played at Thames Stadium because of the delay.
 Construction began on April 15 and with all but a few details had been completed in time for opening day on June 23,1939 for the dedication.

 Before the era of free agency for baseball players, post season “barnstorming” tours were organized.
 Teams of Major Leaguers, playing under the name of their best-known star, would travel from coast to coast, playing against each other, or playing against local teams.
 This was a time when there were only 16 Major League teams, all east of the St. Louis, and no television.
 This was the only opportunity for most Americans to see Major League all-stars, pitch an inning or two, step up to the plate and swing the bat or catch a fly ball and then retire until the next night’s game in another city.
 Dizzy Dean did have an appearance in St. Joseph where he pitched in 1930, when the stadium was located on 27th and Messanie.